Kelvinoppong/Internship-Application-Tracker-for-Universities/DEVLOG.md

 - Test both student and admin roles
 - Consider adding email verification in the future
 - Make sure Omari pull a request to contribute
+-I will be hosting it using render so keep it in mind